alecomunian/hiegeo/docs/purpose.rst

 modeling guidelines for hierarchical structures, which could be then implemented in more sophisticated tools.

-See the manuscript *hiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology* (Computers and Geosciences, *submitted*) by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.
+See the manuscript "A new perspective to model subsurface stratigraphy in alluvial hydrogeological basins, introducing geological hierarchy and relative chronologyhiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology" (Computers and Geosciences, *submitted*) by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.

 Hereinafter you can see one of the possible output provided by `hiegeo`, for example a representation of the geology in terms of stratigraphic boundaries (SBs) including only the 3rd level of hierarchy, the 3rd and the 2nd, and 3rd, 2nd and 1st:

 .. image:: _static/SBs_Hierarchy3.png
    :width: 100%